Fees and funding

 2. Paid in part by you, and in part by your employer

 If you and your employer are funding your course together, this will need to cover the cost of your tuition fees each year.
 Your employer will need to complete our Tuition Fee Sponsorship Form (PDF File 798 KB).
-Please print off a hard copy and bring it along to your face-to-face enrolment session.
+Please print off a hard copy and bring it along to your enrolment session.
 You may be eligible for a tuition fee loan for your share of the fee via Student Finance England, who then pay us direct.
-Any amount of tuition fees you do not borrow is payable at your face-to-face enrolment session.
-See our tuition fee regulations (PDF File 129 KB) for further information.
-The 2018/19 tuition fee regulations will be available soon.
+Any amount of tuition fees you do not borrow is payable at your enrolment session.
+See our tuition fee regulations (PDF File 144 KB) for further information.

 Possible fee changes